mathewan10y/demo/README.md

-git add . --- selects all files to be included in git git status --- shows the status git commit -m 'added index.html' -m "some description" git push --- pushes to github
+git add . --- selects all files to be included in git git status --- shows the status git commit -m 'added index.html' -m "some description" git commit -am ' ' --- only works for committing modified files not newly created files git push --- pushes to github

 # branches